-(c) Depreciation
+(d) Depreciation

 The provisions for depreciation for water plant result from the application of straight-line rates by groups of depreciable properties in service.
 The rates are determined by age-life studies performed on depreciable properties.
 The most recent rate study, done in November 2003, established the composite depreciation rate of 2.84%.
 The Authority reviews the composition of its fixed assets annually in order to determine the appropriateness of this depreciation rate.
-The Authority determined that the depreciation rate of 2.84% remained appropriate at May 31, 2016.
+The Authority determined that the depreciation rate of 2.84% remained appropriate at May 31, 2017 and 2016.

-(d) Capitalized Interest
+(e) Capitalized Interest

 The Authority capitalizes interest on constructed assets during the period of construction.
-Interest cost capitalized during the year ended May 31, 2016 was approximately \$1.5 million.
+Interest cost capitalized during the years ended May 31, 2017 and 2016 was approximately \$1.3 million and \$1.5 million, respectively.

-(e) Cash and Cash Equivalents and Investments
+(f) Cash and Cash Equivalents and Investments

 Funds held by the Authority are administered in accordance with the Authority's investment guidelines pursuant to Section 2925 of the New York State Public Authorities Law.
 These guidelines comply with the New York State Comptroller's investment guidelines for public authorities.
-Certain investments and cash and cash equivalents have been designated by the Authority's Board of Trustees to be used for specific purposes, including rate stabilization, debt service, and capital expenditures.
+Certain investments and cash and cash equivalents have been designated by the Authority's board of trustees to be used for specific purposes, including rate stabilization, debt service, and capital expenditures.